Dynamics 365 release schedule and early access

-Dynamics 365 for Finance and Operations or Dynamics 365 for Retail: We ensure the quality of the release by adhering to a fundamental principle that’s enabled through a series of progressive, rigorous, and automated validations as described in Standard and First release service updates.
+Dynamics 365 Finance, Dynamics 365 Supply Chain Management, or Dynamics 365 Commerce: We ensure the quality of the release by adhering to a fundamental principle that’s enabled through a series of progressive, rigorous, and automated validations as described in Standard and First release service updates.

 If I have further questions or feedback, where can I post them?